-We wrote about how to handle email attachments, and that article gives an example for doing this.
+We wrote about how to handle email attachments, and that article gives an example of doing this.

 Hazel Power Moves

 We’ve gone through some quick wins you can achieve with Hazel, but it’s time to take things to the next level.
-Here are some more technical examples of what you can do with Hazel.
+Here are some more technical examples of what you can do.

-Hazel is an absolutely killer tool for processing your paperless documents.
+Hazel is an absolutely killer tool for processing your paperless documents on your Mac.

-Then you can use Hazel to watch that folder and automatically rename and move your PDFs based on the rule you set up.
+Then you can watch that folder and automatically rename and move your PDFs based on the rule you set up.